gyandeeps/gyandeeps.github.io/_posts/2020-07-02-react-effect-ref-hook.md

 }
 ```

-Note: All these examples can be better coded but I am trying to demonstrate a scenario.{: .notice--info}
+_Note: All these examples can be better coded but I am trying to demonstrate a scenario._

 There are couple of issues in the code above: